BUSINESS ASSOCIATE AGREEMENT BETWEEN DOXIMITY AND HEALTHCARE PROVIDER MEMBER

-- "Covered Services" shall mean the services performed by Doximity for or on behalf of Provider as a Covered Entity in connection with Provider’s use of the Doximity Tools that causes Doximity to receive, create, maintain or transmit PHI and establishes a Business Associate relationship between such Covered Entity and Doximity.
+- "Covered Services" shall mean the services performed by Doximity for or on behalf of Provider as a Covered Entity in connection with Provider’s use of the Doximity Tools that causes Doximity to receive, create, maintain or transmit PHI and establishes a Business Associate relationship between Provider and Doximity.

-- "Doximity Tools" shall mean the communication tools that Doximity makes available to its members through the Service (as defined in the Terms of Service) and identifies as appropriately secure for the communication of Protected Health Information.
+- "Doximity Tools" shall mean the communication tools that Doximity makes available to Provider through the Service (as defined in the Terms of Service) and identifies as appropriately secure for the communication of Protected Health Information.

 - "Electronic Protected Health Information" or "ePHI" shall have the meaning given to such term under the Privacy Rule and the Security Rule, including, but not limited to, 45 C.F.R.
-160.103, and is limited to ePHI created, received, maintained or transmitted by Doximity for, or on behalf of, or from Covered Entity in connection with Doximity’s provision of the Covered Services. ePHI shall not include (i) education records covered by the Family Educational Right and Privacy Act, as amended, 20 U.S.C.
-1232g; (ii) records described in 20 U.S.C.
-1232g(a)(4)(B)(iv); and (iii) employment records held by a Covered Entity in its role as employer.
+160.103, and is limited to ePHI created, received, maintained or transmitted by Doximity for, or on behalf of, or from Provider in connection with Doximity’s provision of the Covered Services.

 - "HIPAA Rules" shall mean the Privacy, Security, Breach Notification, and Enforcement Rules at 45 C.F.R.
 Part 160 and Part 164.